 New Haven Ballet offers various programs for dancers of all ages and backgrounds.
 The only prerequisite is a commitment to dance.

-As a nonprofit, community based dance school, New Haven Ballet (NHB) offers classical ballet training to a many throughout the City of New Haven.
+As a nonprofit, community-based dance school, New Haven Ballet (NHB) offers classical ballet training to many throughout the City of New Haven.

 "We provide the highest caliber of classical ballet training in the region," says Artistic Director Lisa Sanborn.

 Boasting a roster of 500 students, from 3 – 18 years old, some of these students practice up to 6 days a week perfecting their skills.